 Residents complete a rotation in shoulder and elbow surgery during the third year of the residency program.
 This rotation includes weekly conferences.
 Patient care is coordinated with the faculty and the shoulder and elbow fellow.

 Rotations take place at NYU Langone Orthopedic Hospital, NYU Langone Orthopedic Center, and NYU Langone Outpatient Surgery Center.
 During this rotation, you gain significant outpatient management experience of shoulder and elbow disorders by attending the weekly shoulder and elbow clinic and by interacting with the teaching faculty in their private offices.

 Clinical Rotation in Spine Surgery

 During the spine surgery rotation, you learn the management of both adult and pediatric spinal disorders.
 Rotations occur during the second and fourth years of the residency program and include twice-weekly spine conferences as part of the curriculum.

 The operative experience increases significantly after the second-year rotation.
 Fourth-year residents participate in a large volume and variety of surgical cases that range from microdiscectomies to anterior and posterior stabilizations and cervical cases.
-In your fourth year, you also work closely with five spine fellows in the management of the service.
+In the fourth year, you work closely with five spine fellows in the management of the service.

 Clinical Rotation in Sports Medicine